Alternative ways to dispose of your waste

 You should continue to put your bins out as usual and we will get to them as soon as possible.
 This might be a weekend.

-Alternatively, you can dispose of your waste and recycling at one of Birmingham's 5 Household Recycling Centres which have temporary extended opening hours.
+Alternatively, you can dispose of your waste and recycling at one of Birmingham's 5 Household Recycling Centres (HRC) which have temporary extended opening hours.

 HRC opening hours